JunWei25/CV/README.md

 # CV

-Coded a cimple CV using HTML.
+Coded a simple CV using HTML.